Hikers Walking Through Rain with Mountains

 What’s the Cost of Hiking the Milford Track in New Zealand?

 New Zealand’s Great Walks are a bucket list item for many, but they don’t come cheap.
 The cost of hiking the Milford Track can be especially high because of how rural and in-demand it is.
 It’s known as one of the most beautiful hikes in the world!
 If you can afford it, it’s definitely worth it.
-Bookings for the summer season typically sell out in minutes, so if you’re lucky enough to secure a spot, it’s helpful to be prepared for all the associated costs.
+Bookings for the summer season typically sell out in minutes.
+So if you’re lucky enough to secure a spot, it’s helpful to be prepared for all the associated costs.
+I’ve broken it down into segments and summarize it at the end, so keep scrolling!

 All prices are listed in NZD.